 I was happy to have this little reminder of my own culture and family traditions in my Saudi home.

 For me Christmas was never a religious holiday, it’s a family tradition and a strong part of our culture.
 It’s all about just spending quality time with family, sharing gifts, eating some traditional Finnish foods which I have come to love.
 It all reminds me of my childhood and the most cherished moments I have with my family are all from the seasons holidays!

 P.S.
-I’ve noticed a lot of people don’t realize that christmas for most people living in western countries, is actually a cultural celebration and family tradition rather than a religious holiday.
-There are even some who say ‘celebrating’ christmas is like you’re worshipping some pagan god and having a tree has something to do with celebrating Jesus (pbuh) birthday!
-I personally find this quite ignorant, probably they never took the time to find out more about the holiday.
+I’ve noticed a lot of people don’t realize that christmas for most people living in western countries, is actually a cultural celebration and family tradition more than it is a religious holiday.
+I’ve even come across people who say celebrating christmas is like you’re worshipping a pagan god.
+Another misinformed belief is that having a tree has something to do with celebrating Jesus (pbuh) birthday which is not true.